- What’s more important? Trust or Control?

 That’s why in the previous chapters of this book I raised the issues of letting people have flexible working hours and giving them perks that help them have a life outside of work.

 Trust takes time to build so to speed it up it must come from the top.
 When a new person is hired, it must be assumed that they’re trustworthy.
 They should feel they’ve been given lots of trust.
-Only then they’ll be able to fully focus on their work and reciprocate with trust.
+Only then will they be able to fully focus on their work and reciprocate with trust.

 Yes, sometimes someone will break the trust and fail.

-This happened several times to me and other leaders of remote teams and it’s always a very sad moment.
+This has happened several times to me and other leaders of remote teams and it’s always a very sad moment.
 However, it happens very rarely.
 There are very few people stupid enough to betray the immense credit of trust given to them by the team.

 And because of these few incidents one shouldn’t make work worse for everyone else.

 In German, the word for “employee” is “Mitarbeiter,” which literally means “with-worker”.
 I love it as it depicts how people should work in a team.
 Together and with trust.
 Doesn’t matter if you’re the boss, the manager or the line worker.

 You work together for the greater good of the team.